rcarmo/dokku-nginx-cache/README.md

 ```

 ### Configuration

-Currently there are no configuration options.
-However, Nginx does obey a
+There are no configuration options (other than tweaking the `nginx-pre-reload` hook).
+And since `nginx` caches entire raw requests on disk, there might be some interesting behavior if you're used to Varnish.

-number of caching- and `X-Accel-*`-related headers.
+`nginx` does, however, obey a number of caching- and `X-Accel-*`-related headers you can set in your app:

-Snippet from the [Nginx docs][]:

 - `X-Accel-Expires`, `Expires`, `Cache-Control`, `Set-Cookie`, and `Vary` set
   the parameters of response [caching][];